Parsaaaw/xBowTerminal/README.md

 ## Contributing

 Issues and pull requests are welcome.
 If you're proposing a larger change (a new shell backend, a new platform target, etc.), please open an issue first to discuss the approach.

-## License

-No license has been specified yet.
-Add a `LICENSE` file (MIT, Apache-2.0, etc.) before treating this as open source.